mbeaudru/modern-js-cheatsheet/readme.md

 - Only one argument

-If your function only takes one parameter, you can omit the parenthesis around it.
+If your function only takes one parameter, you can omit the parentheses around it.
 If we take back the above *double* code:

 ```js
   const double = (x) => x * 2; // this arrow function only takes one parameter
 ```

-Parenthesis around the parameter can be avoided:
+Parentheses around the parameter can be avoided:

 ```js
   const double = x => x * 2; // this arrow function only takes one parameter